telescopeѲptics.net

 FIGURE

-chromatism in the MN is actually its residual (not
+chromatism (secondary spectrum) in the MN is actually its

-chromatic error is actually greater in the SN.
-However, in either
+reveals that the chromatic error is slightly greater in the MN

-system the chromatism is, for all practical purposes, non-existent.
-Both
+However, in either system axial chromatism is, for all practical purposes, non-existent.

 systems have inferior field performance to that of